 I recently presented at the LEHRN Minnesota HR Tech Expo in Minneapolis on Integrated Human Capital Management (IHCM) as the next step for HR to move beyond process automation and towards strategic HR.
-In this blog, I want to share some of the key topics and audience reactions from the session.
+In this blog, I want to share some of the key topics and audience reactions from the session that relate to who we are at HRIZONS and our strategy toward HR.
 Before we begin, I think it’s important to define what IHCM means:

 Integration of HR and talent content, processes, systems, and information to ensure that organizations have the right people in the right place, at the right time, at the right cost.